Cape Girardeau, Jackson, Scott City chamber news

 n

-Scott City Area Chamber of Commerce will hold its monthly coffee at 7:15 a.m.
-Thursday, July 20, at Front Porch Rental Hall, 1408 Main St.
+Scott City Area Chamber of Commerce will hold its Morning Coffee at 7:15 a.m.
+Thursday, April 20, at Front Porch Rental Hall, 1408 Main St. in Scott City.

 Do you want more business news?
 Check out B Magazine, and the B Magazine email newsletter.
 Go to www.semissourian.com/newsletters to find out more.